 There is presently no public market for our units, ordinary shares, rights or warrants.
-Our units have been approved for listing on the Nasdaq Capital Market, or Nasdaq, under the symbol "GLACU."
+We have applied to have our units listed on the Nasdaq Capital Market, or Nasdaq, under the symbol "GLACU."
 We expect that our units will be listed on the Nasdaq Capital Market on or promptly after the date of this prospectus.
+We cannot guarantee that our securities will be approved for listing on Nasdaq.
 Once the securities comprising the units begin separate trading as described in this prospectus, we expect the ordinary shares, rights and warrants will be traded on Nasdaq under the symbols "GLAC", "GLACR," and "GLACW," respectively.
 We cannot assure you that our securities will be approved for listing and, if approved, will continue to be listed on Nasdaq after this offering.